swolemonkey/OceanView-v2/ml/README.md

 ## Troubleshooting

 If the gatekeeper fails to load:
-- Check that the ONNX file exists at the path specified in the RLModel table
+- Check that the ONNX file exists at `ml/gatekeeper_active.onnx`
 - Verify the onnxruntime-node dependency is installed
 - Check logs for any model loading errors
+- Ensure the database has a record with version `gatekeeper_active`